 Women who are 18–21 years of age are candidates for saline breast implants.
 Women who are 22 or older are eligible for either silicone or saline implants.
-The Food & Drug Administration (FDA) and the plastic surgery community have done extensive research proving the safety of silicone implants.
+The U.S. Food & Drug Administration (FDA) and the plastic surgery community have done extensive research proving silicone implants’ safety.
 Studies now support that silicone implants match saline implants in terms of safety.

 There are many reasons or conditions to have breast enlargement.
 These are some of the more common:

 - The breasts are too small, which is the most common reason.